-Certain investment opportunities in loans, which may be suitable for us, may also be suitable for other accounts, private funds, pooled investment vehicles or other entities managed or advised, directly or indirectly, by our Manager, Mr. Tannenbaum, Mrs. Tannenbaum, Mrs. Kalikow or any of their or our respective affiliates or entities in which any such person is an executive, in each case, excluding AFC Warehouse, our affiliate that is also managed by our Manager (such accounts, private funds, pooled investment vehicles and other entities, collectively, the "Ancillary Entities"), and, subject to compliance with the Manager COI Policy (as defined below), our related persons transaction policy, our code of business conduct and ethics and applicable regulatory considerations, our Manager may allocate such loans and participate in such loans on behalf of Ancillary Entities under such allocation process as our Manager deems reasonable under the circumstances in good faith.
-Additionally, subject to the foregoing policies, codes and considerations, our Manager or its affiliates, including AFC Agent LLC ("AFC Agent"), may from time to time serve as administrative agent to the lenders under our co-investments, which include: (1) Private Company I, (2) Private Company A, (3) Subsidiary of Private Company G and (4) Subsidiary of Public Company H.
+Certain investment opportunities in loans, which may be suitable for us, may also be suitable for other accounts, private funds, pooled investment vehicles or other entities managed or advised, directly or indirectly, by our Manager, Mr. Tannenbaum or Mrs. Tannenbaum, or any of their or our respective affiliates or entities in which any such person is an executive, in each case, excluding AFC Warehouse, our affiliate that is also managed by our Manager (such accounts, private funds, pooled investment vehicles and other entities, collectively, the "Ancillary Entities"), and, subject to compliance with the Manager COI Policy (as defined below), our related persons transaction policy, our code of business conduct and ethics and applicable regulatory considerations, our Manager may allocate such loans and participate in such loans on behalf of Ancillary Entities under such allocation process as our Manager deems reasonable under the circumstances in good faith.
+Additionally, subject to the foregoing policies, codes and considerations, our Manager or its affiliates, including AFC Agent LLC ("AFC Agent"), may from time to time serve as administrative agent to the lenders under our co-investments, which as of December 31, 2023 include: (1) Private Company I, (2) Private Company A, (3) Subsidiary of Private Company G and (4) Subsidiary of Public Company H. Two additional co-invested loans that closed subsequent to December 31, 2023 are noted below with regards to CRE Private Company A and CRE Private Company B.